florinungur/hfi/README.md

 Not every project needs to be big, complex, with the aim of attaining perfection.
 This is a working piece of software.
 Useful?
 May be to some.
 Fun to make?
 Yes it was :)

+⚠️ This command may not work on your macOS version.
+Check your time(1) command.